Spiky-73/BetterInventory/README.md

 - Simplified notifications
 - Fixed a bug with Previous Slot
 - Fixed FixedUI ScrollButtons
-- Fixed some wierd behaviour with GuideTile
+- Fixed some weird behaviour with GuideTile

 ### v0.5.1.3
 - Fixed SmartConsumption not consuming mouse item